bigmms/chen_tits22_agent/README.md

 Please refer to our [paper](https://ieeexplore.ieee.org/document/9766177) for more information.

 ## License + Attribution
+This code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Commercial usage is not permitted.
 If you use this code in a scientific publication, please cite the following [paper](https://ieeexplore.ieee.org/document/9766177):
 ```
 @ARTICLE{ChenTITS2022,
   author={B. -H. {Chen} and J. {Han} and J. -L. {Yin} and Z. -J. {Chen}},